collinglass/bptree/README.md

 ## Project Roadmap

-bptree currently only supports integer keys.
 Please submit issues/PRs for anything else you'd like to see in this package.

 ## Getting Started